ZelphirKaltstahl/german-exercises/deutsch-uebungen.md

 Es handelt sich um 2 grundsätzlich verschiedene Wörter. _das_ ist ein Artikel und _dass_ ist eine so genannte Konjunktion. _das_ bezieht sich immer auf eine Sache, wohingegen _dass_ die Beschreibung eines Sachverhalt einleitet.

+The two words _das_ and _dass_ are completely different in their usage. _Das_ is an article and _dass_ is a so called conjunction. _Das_ always relates to a thing, while _dass_ always introduces the describtion of a situation.

 ## Übungsaufgaben

 **Aufgabe**: Setze in die folgenden Sätze jeweils _das_ oder _dass_[^dass_alte_rechtschreibung] richtig ein.